 Next, include the required libraries and components, such as fusioncharts.js, fusioncharts.theme.fusion.js.

-Now, store the configuration of the chart in a JSON object, set the datasource using URL, and create a chart container as follows:
+Now, store the configuration of the chart in a JSON object, set the data source using a URL, and create a chart container as follows:

 - Set column2d as chart type